tonypconway/calc-baseline-years/README.md

 This function takes two arguments: `browser` and `year`.

 This function returns an object containing the `version` and `release_date` objects for the requested browser and year.

+### `getBaselineVersionsArray()`

+This function returns an array of objects representing the baseline versions of each browser.
+Each object contains the following properties:

+* `browser`: The name of the browser.
+* `version`: The version number of the browser.
+* `release_date`: The release date of the browser version.
+* `baseline_wa_compatible`: A boolean indicating if the version is compatible with Baseline Widely Available.
+* `baseline_year_compatible`: The Baseline yearly feature set that this version represents.

+### `getBaselineVersionsArrayWithDownstream()`

+This function returns an array of objects representing the baseline versions of each browser, including downstream browsers.
+The properties are the same as above.

+### `getBaselineCSV(includeDownstream = false)`

+This function returns a CSV as a string which contains the following columns:

+* `browser`: The name of the browser.
+* `version`: The version number of the browser.
+* `release_date`: The release date of the browser version.
+* `baseline_wa_compatible`: A boolean indicating if the version is compatible with the baseline WA.
+* `baseline_year_compatible`: The year the version is compatible with the baseline.

+The function takes a single optional argument, `includeDownstream`, which is a boolean indicating whether to include downstream browsers in the CSV.
+The default value is `false`.